carpentries-incubator/singularity-introduction/_episodes/01-singularity-gettingstarted.md

 ~~~
 {: .output}

-This shows us the script within the `lolcow_latest.sif` image configured to run by default when we use the `singularity run` command.
+This shows us the script within the `lolcow_latest.sif` image configured to run by default when we use the `{{ site.software.cmd }} run` command.

-That concludes this introductory Singularity episode.
+That concludes this introductory {{ site.software.name }} episode.
 The next episode looks in more detail at running containers.